 Pat Flynn: What's up everybody!
 Pat Flynn here and welcome to Episode 501 of AskPat.
 Thank you so much for joining me today.
 As always, I'm here to help you by answering your online business questions five days a week.
-And we have a great question today from Kelly.

 All right, here's today's question from Kelly.

 Kelly: Hi, my name is Kelly Kroy and I have a blog and podcast at WiredEducator.com.
 My question is for Pat, regarding his annual report.
 I really enjoy looking over Pat's annual report and I realize it must take a great amount of time and care to keep track of those numbers and write that report.
 It's very helpful for me as a family man and entrepreneur to see Pat's goals, both financial and personal and family and to track sales.
 I would like to do something very similar to that.
 I'm wondering how Pat keeps track of those numbers.
 It seems like it would require a lot of work and time.
 Does he do it daily, does he do it monthly, does he hire somebody to do it?
 And if he does, I'm also wondering what did Pat do to keep track of this before he hired someone as an assistant to keep track of that?
 So thanks again, and Pat, I hope you did really well on your triathlon.